-Due to a lawsuit from Louis Vuitton, Plesner stopped selling the t-shirts, and instead she implemented Simple Living in the mural Darfurnica, which led to a new lawsuit from Louis Vuitton.
-The brand demanded that Plesner pay 5000€ for each day that her work was exhibited in public claiming that her work represented a “threatening infringement of intellectual property.”
+Due to a lawsuit from Louis Vuitton, Plesner stopped selling the t-shirts, and instead she implemented Simple Living in a different piece: the oil painting Darfurnica, which led to a new lawsuit from Louis Vuitton.
+The brand demanded that Plesner pay 5000€ for each day that the painting was exhibited in public or online, claiming that the art work represented a “threatening infringement of intellectual property.”
 This time Plesner chose to countersue and the case led her to the Hague, where in June 2011, after a long and costly legal battle, The European Court of Justice, rejected Vuitton’s arguments, annulled the accumulated fine of 485000€ and ordered the brand to pay 15000€ for Nadia’s legal costs.

 She explores the demands for art to imitate the time we live in where all information is fast-pace and people's attention range is quite short.

 Since 2013 Plesner has been working on a new series of paintings, drawings and sculptures with the working title Delusional Self Mythology.
 The collection of works will be exhibited in different locations in Copenhagen from March 2014.